 You can test the power of your own thoughts and attitude for yourself at any time.
 As many teachers have discussed before, when you emotionally accept the present moment, you will immediately create a more comfortable experience.
-Notice that you just accept everything as it is.
-You are not saying that everything is perfect nor are you saying that you love everything.
-You are just accepting everything as it is.
+Your inner turmoil will be reduced as you lessen your emotional “pushback” against “what is.”

-Now, when you emotionally reject some aspect of the present, you will experience frustration, anger or some other emotional discomfort.
-It is the willingness to honestly hold every aspect of the moment so that you can truly know and accept what it really is that is the key.
+When you emotionally reject some aspect of the present, you will immediately experience frustration, anger or some other emotional discomfort.
+This is what hatred does.
+But you can just hold every aspect of the moment gently and honestly so that you can truly know what it really is, and then simply accept it with emotional neutrality.

 Do this without adding an extra layer of thought about what society says your experience should or should not be.
 While the outer circumstances of your life can sometimes seem difficult to accept, they do not hold the power to determine your state of being.
 So always ask yourself, “Am I pushing away with a harsh, judgmental attitude, or am I pulling in with needy desperation?”
 When you gently hold all that life offers without any urgent pushing or pulling, your life will be completely transformed.